Coeur d'Alene language: Dative applicative transitivizer -tułt

 The dative applicative -tułt is very rare, and the role of this applicative is uncertain other than that it introduces another participant into a sentence structure (Doak, 1997, p.
 157).
 The only examples Doak gives only occur with third person or non-topic ergative person marking morphemes (Bischoff, 2011, p.
 32).

 Transitive person markers

+Transitive objects

 Below are the transitive object morphemes, which appear as suffixes.
 The 3rd person is null.
-The following examples are taken from Doak (1997, p.
-55-64).